Astroisback/Security-Camera/README.md

-# Real-Time Camera Streaming and Recording with Flask
+# Real-Time Camera Streaming, Face Detection, and Video Recording with Flask

-This project demonstrates real-time camera streaming and recording using Flask.
-It utilizes OpenCV to capture video frames from the camera, Flask to serve the video stream over a web interface, and allows for real-time recording when certain conditions are met (e.g., face or body detection).
+This project demonstrates real-time camera streaming, face detection, and video recording using Flask.
+It utilizes OpenCV to capture video frames from the camera, detect faces, and record videos when faces are detected.
+Flask is used to serve the video stream over a web interface.

 ## Prerequisites